thuanvu301103/CO3091_Multidisciplinary_project_YOLO_farm/README.md

 - Query Parameters: use ```@Query```
 #### API for usecase 1: Supervise the plant area
 * Caution: because, be server is run on localhost, sô the url must start with: ```http://127.0.0.1:3000```
-- Get list of plant area of specific user
+- Get list of plant areas of specific user
   + Url: ```/envsense/user/{user_id}/plantarea/list```
   + Successful response format:
     ```